Our review score is based on thorough real-world testing and is always held up against comparable models.

 As you can see, the list of features is vast.
 I really love the next-level customizability this scooter offers.
 Particularly the option to set a charging limit is genius.
 Limiting charging to 80% is great for storing the scooter for several weeks without using it.
 This maximizes battery life.

-The Segway Ninebot Max G2 is arguably the best single-motor commuter scooter I have tested to date.
+The Segway Ninebot Max G2 is the most comfortable electric scooter I've ever tested under $1000.

 Top speed | 22.4 MPH (36 KMH) |